 We answer that question with our in-depth buying guide.
-Read on for a full rundown on our in-house tested picks and essential information to help you pick an accurate and durable woodworking tape measure.
+Read on for a full rundown of our in-house tested picks and the essential information to help you pick an accurate and durable woodworking tape measure.

 Features of the best tape measures for woodworkers